ShinonomeTN/nsplusd/tld-def/asn.md

 e.g. AS4134 in real world (which has 681 IPv4 prefixes and 606 IPv6 prefixes),
 the gateway resolver shall work in **selective mode**, instead of the simple **listing mode** (simply returning a list of the first available IP addresses).

 In selective mode, the gateway resolver shall detect whether a potential DNS server (in the list as described above) is really a DNS server by playing with its UDP 53 and TCP 53, expecting NS records for `4134.asn`.
-The 2 fastest valid DNS servers are considered the **self-believed quasi-authoritative DNS servers** of `4134.asn`.
+The 20 fastest valid DNS servers are considered the good candidates.

+THe gateway resolver shall produce a list of values of NS records from them, and take the 4 most popular (included by most good candidates) values as the **self-believed quasi-authoritative DNS servers** of `4134.asn`.
-The list of self-believed quasi-authoritative DNS servers for a given AS shall expire in 24 hours.
+The list of self-believed quasi-authoritative DNS servers for a given AS shall expire in 24 hours (or another value designated by the maintainer of the gateway resolver).

 ## Answering

-Now the gateway resolver
+Now the gateway resolver can operate well for AS4134.

+This list of **self-believed quasi-authoritative DNS servers** is used in 2 ways:

+- Use as the value of NS records of `4134.asn.example.com` in DNS answers.
+- Use as the upstream servers to which outbound lookup requests for `*.4134.asn` are sent.

+## Afternotes

+When a gateway resolver is used in combination with NSPlusD, we are essentially creating a bridge over the traditional NIC-based Internet.

+The client wants `www.1234.asn`.
+It gets translated to `www.1234.asn.example.com` by NSPlusD before sending to `ns1.example.com`;
+it is important that the maintainer of the NSPlusD instance does not have to specify `ns1.example.com`, and only needs to maintain a short list of suffixes with the `rewrite` directive.